Top 29 Japanese Fashion Trends In 2022

 Pair by pair, the clogs are coming out of hiding, flooring the Japanese fashion trends.

-Clomping down staircases and Harajuku’s streets, edging toward Tokyo’s café tills, and moving across gallery floors, clogs are more popular than ever.
+Clogs are more popular than ever when climbing down staircases and Harajuku’s streets, edging toward Tokyo’s café tills, and moving across gallery floors.

-Unfailingly cool, clogs signify a life where one does as one wants and submits to the will of nobody else – corporate uniform and male gaze be damned!
+Unfailingly cool, clogs signify a life where one does as one wants and submits to nobody else’s will – corporate uniform and male gaze be damned!

 18/29